robocomp/web/gsoc/2017/araceli/post1.md

 ### What I have already done
 I have already done some progress in my task:

-First of all, I have had to understand how RoboComp works and the navigation architecture used in RoboComp as well.
+First of all, I had to understand how RoboComp works and its navigation architecture..
 Once I have become familiar to them, I started coding.

 ##### Including humans in the simulation
-As I'm going to work with simulations instead with a real robot, in first place I have created a set of components in RoboComp named _"FakeHuman0x"_ in order to include humans in the simulation tool provided by RoboComp.
+As I'm going to work with simulations instead with a real robot, in first place I have created a set of components in RoboComp named _"FakeHuman0x"_ which include in the simulation tool provided by RoboComp.
 Each component has an user's interface that I have created to move the humans.
 I have also downloaded different meshes for each person in the simulation.

 On the left you can see an example of simulation of a square enviroment with two humans.
 On the right there is an image of the user's interface created to move the humans in the simulation.